Marine Litter and Plastics Accounting

 Industry source attribution

-Industry sources of marine litter include:
+Industry sources of marine litter, classified by ISIC:

-Where direct industry-level data on marine litter contributions are unavailable, compilers may use waste composition data from beach litter surveys or waste characterisation studies to attribute litter to source industries through product-to-industry concordances.
-For example, packaging items identified in beach surveys can be mapped to the manufacturing industry that produced them (ISIC 10-12 for food packaging) and to the retail or hospitality industry that distributed them (ISIC 47, 55-56).
-This back-casting approach provides a practical path for countries with limited industrial waste tracking but established litter monitoring programmes.
+Where direct industry-level data on marine litter contributions are unavailable, compilers may use waste composition data from beach litter surveys to attribute litter to source industries through product-to-industry concordances.
+For example, packaging items in beach surveys can be mapped to the manufacturing industry that produced them (ISIC 10-12 for food packaging) and to the retail or hospitality industry that distributed them (ISIC 47, 55-56).
+Detailed guidance on industry classification is in TG-3.3 Economic Activity.

 Household source attribution